aws/aws-for-fluent-bit/README.md

 #### Using the debug images

 Deploying AWS for Fluent Bit debug images can help the AWS team troubleshoot an issue.
 If you experience a bug, especially a [crash/SIGSEGV issue](https://github.com/aws/aws-for-fluent-bit/blob/mainline/troubleshooting/debugging.md#caught-signal-sigsegv), then please consider deploying the debug version of the image.
-After a crash, the debug image can print out a stacktrace and upload a core dump to S3.
-See our [debugging guide](https://github.com/aws/aws-for-fluent-bit/blob/mainline/troubleshooting/debugging.md#1-build-and-distribute-a-core-dump-s3-uploader-image) for more info on using debug images.
+See [docs/debug.md](docs/debug.md) for full details on building, configuring, and using the debug image.

 For debug images, we update the `debug-latest` tag and add a tag as `debug-<Version>`.